Jaskew2990/ELK-Stack/ELKStackDev.md

 ![Screenshot of Add Peering](Pictures/FilebeatConfiguration.PNG)

-Once you have this file on your Ansible container, edit this file as specified in the Filebeat instructions (the specific steps are also detailed below).
+Once this file is on Ansible container, edit this file as specified in the Filebeat instructions (the specific steps are also detailed below).
 •	Edit the configuration in this file to match the settings described in the installation instructions for your server.
 -	**Hint:** Instead of using Ansible to edit individual lines in the `/etc/filebeat/filebeat-config.yml` configuration file, it is easier to keep a copy of the entire configuration file (preconfigured) with your Ansible playbook and use the Ansible `copy` module to copy the preconfigured file into place.
 -	Because we are connecting your webVM's to the ELK server, we need to edit the file to include your ELK server's IP address.